jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (a) provided to the Director-General under this Act; or (b) disclosed to the Director-General by a border sector agency; or (c) held by the Director-General after coming to the Director-General from another source.
+(1A) The Director-General may disclose the personal information to an intelligence and security agency only if the Director-General believes, on reasonable grounds, that the disclosure of the information is necessary to enable the agency to perform any of its functions under section 10, 11, 13, or 14 of the Intelligence and Security Act 2017.
-(2) The Director-General may disclose the information to agencies in New Zealand to facilitate the carrying out by the agencies of—
+(2) The Director-General may disclose the personal information to other agencies in New Zealand to facilitate the carrying out by the agencies of—
   (a) the prevention, detection, investigation, prosecution, and punishment of offences:
   (b) the enforcement of a law imposing a pecuniary penalty:
   (c) the protection of the life, health, or safety of a person or group of persons: